 You can keep any leftovers of this Matar Pulao in the freezer to save for a later date.
 To do so, simply store the rice in a tightly sealed freezer friendly container once it has completely come to room temperature, and pop it into the freezer.
 When you are ready to serve, let it thaw over the counter for a couple of hours before and heat it in the microwave to warm completely through.

 There's an unsaid rule when it comes to cooking rice, that's followed in many kitchens throughout Asia - when cooking rice, NEVER cook just enough!
 You always make sure there's plenty left over.
 And I completely agree - rice is just great to use as leftovers.
 It freezes perfectly, can easily be revamped into an amazingly tasty dish in a matter of minutes, and not to mention, tastes divine when simply warmed up and served alongside a fried egg and some Indian pickle!

 I love serving simple, flavourful curries like this Homestyle Chicken Curry, Aloo Bhaji (Rustic Potato Curry), and Instant Pot Chole as an accompaniment to my Matar Pulao.
 Lentil dishes like Dal Makhani and Tadka Dal also go really well together.

 When I decided to make dinner last night, I knew I would once again be cooking what else, but rice.
-So I settled for a recipe that was simple and so delicious – Pulao or as some call it, Pilaf.
-Pulao is very common in North Indian cuisine.
-It is often served as a side to exotic curries and salads.
-I served mine simply with a big bowl of mixed veggie Raita and some Papad.
+So I settled for something that was simple and so delicious – this Matar Pulao recipe.
+Since I was in a pinch and had no time to cook something else with it, I served mine simply with a big bowl of mixed veggie Raita and some Papad.